 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days has no long-term value — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people having a midlife crisis isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Now Im dahn wiv da yoof.
+Txt spk iz da bom.

 N.B.
 The views expressed herein are not my own: they have been carefully shaped by a barrage of mainstream media propaganda and fill-in-the-blanks guesswork.
 Also, I'm prone to lying for the sake of entertainment.

 - · 961 words (wastes about 5 mins)

 You know those signs “You don’t have to be mad to work here… but it helps”?
 Those are in every room at the European Court of Justice.
 Nowhere else would someone float the idea of a ‘Right to be forgotten’ Internet law and have it taken seriously.